zerynth/docs/docs/reference/boards/xmc4200_digitalpowercc/docs/index.md

 -   **Create**  a Virtual Machine for the device by clicking the “Z” button for the second time;
 -   **Virtualize**  the device by clicking the “Z” button for the third time.

-Note
+!!! note
 	No user intervention on the device is required for registration and virtualization process

 After virtualization, the DevKitC is ready to be programmed and the Zerynth scripts  **uploaded**.
 Just  **Select**  the virtualized device from the “Device Management Toolbar” and  **click**  the dedicated “upload” button of Zerynth Studio.

-Note
+!!! note
 	No user intervention on the device is required for the uplink process.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTgwMjMxNDBdfQ==
+eyJoaXN0b3J5IjpbLTM4NTI5NDc2XX0=
 -->